GoogleChrome/web.dev/src/site/content/en/blog/bfcache/index.md

 fire when pages are restored from bfcache (immediately before the `pageshow` event), though it will also fire when a user revisits a frozen background tab.
-If you want to restore a page's state after it's frozen (which includes pages in the bfcache), you can use the `freeze` event, but if you want to measure your site's bfcache hit rate, you'd need to use the `pageshow` event.
+If you want to restore a page's state after it's frozen (which includes pages in the bfcache), you can use the `resume` event, but if you want to measure your site's bfcache hit rate, you'd need to use the `pageshow` event.
 In some cases, you might need to use both.